 A: No. Uncooked dumplings need to be cooked straight away.
 Otherwise, freeze them following the instructions explained in the recipe card below.

-A: Here are a few tips: Always dust the surface with flour before placing dumplings on top; Make sure the dumpling filling isn’t overly wet (see tips in Dumpling Filling Guide); Never leave uncooked dumplings to sit for an extended period.
+A: Here are a few tips: Always dust the surface with flour before placing dumplings on top; Make sure the dumpling filling isn’t overly wet; Never leave uncooked dumplings to sit for an extended period.